charles-mills/rRadio/README.md

 1. Clone this repository or download the ZIP file.
 2. Place the `rradio` folder in your server's `addons` directory.
+3. Upload the models and materials directories to the workshop, or use your own model, to allow clients to download the boombox model (Optional - Multiplayer Only)
-3. Restart your server or change the map to load the addon.
+5. Restart your server or change the map to load the addon.

 ## Usage